Flag of Great Britain: After 1801

+With the creation of the United Kingdom of Great Britain and Ireland in 1801, the flag of the Kingdom of Great Britain was changed to include the flag of the Kingdom of Ireland; the Saint Patrick's Saltire.
+Almost all British ensigns and other official designs incorporating the pre-1801 design of flag were altered to reflect the new flag of the United Kingdom, either immediately or once pre-existing stocks were exhausted.

-With the 1801 change to the British flag, British ensigns and other official designs incorporating it nearly all changed as well, either immediately or when pre-existing stocks were used up.
-An exception is the commissioners' flag of the Northern Lighthouse Board, whose old stock lasted so long that its anachronistic design became fixed by tradition.
+An exception was the Commissioners' Ensign of the Northern Lighthouse Board, whose old stock lasted so long that its anachronistic design became fixed by tradition.
 The old flag has been included in some later designs to mark a pre-1801 British connection, as with the coat of arms of the Colony of Sierra Leone adopted in 1914 or the flag of Baton Rouge, Louisiana, adopted in 1995.
 The flag of Somerset County, Maryland, briefly used from 1694, was revived after being rediscovered in 1958.
 The flag of Taunton, Massachusetts, a reconstruction of an American Revolutionary banner, was officially adopted at the bicentennial of its 1774 introduction; similarly, Westmoreland County, Pennsylvania, in 1973 adopted the 1775 flag of John Proctor's Independent Battalion of Westmoreland County Provincials.
 The unofficial flag of Lord Howe Island, Australia, also harks to the pre-1801 Union Jack.

 The 1707 Union Flag is also the official flag of the United Empire Loyalists Association of Canada.
 As such, it is often flown by individuals of Loyalist ancestry, and is also included in Loyalists townships, like Niagara-on-the-Lake and Picton, Ontario.